We make the adoption process quick and painless so the horses can move on to their new lives as soon as that perfect home comes along!

 can complete the adoption paperwork.
 At anytime in the future if you're no longer able to keep the horse, the horse can returned to us free of charge other than transportation costs.❏ If you're

-unable to transport your new adoptive horse to your home, transportation can be arranged at $2 dollars a loaded mile.❏ Post Adoption we will always be here for you and your horse.
+unable to transport your new adoptive horse to your home, transportation can be arranged at $3 a loaded mile.❏ Post Adoption we will always be here for you and your horse.
 If you

 have any questions about your adopted horse, please do not hesitate to contact us.

 Ready to adopt?
 Contact us today or click on and submit the Adoption Application below to learn how to open your doors to a horse in need of a home.

 It is our goal to find a home for every horse that enters our gates.
 Our Adoption Specialist evaluate every horse to help them find the most perfect match with a new family.
 From highly trained/skilled horses to the most amazing companions for their new family and pasture mates.
 Every horse deserves a home to call their own.